doytsujin/athackst.github.io/_articles/5_aws_deepracer_ros1_bridge.md

 Let's delve a little into this command:

-* `-C ros_ws` : set "ros_ws" as the workspace directory for the ros1 messages you want to compile.
+* `-C ros_ws` : set "ros_ws" as the workspace directory for the ROS messages you want to compile.
 * `--only-pkg-with-deps aws_deepracer_msgs` : Only build the "aws_deepracer_msgs" package
 * `-DCMAKE_INSTALL_PREFIX` : location to place the compiled sources.
 I'm setting this to be in a different location than the default since we're compiling against a different version of ROS1.